Install Azure PowerShell on macOS or Linux

 The installation instructions for PowerShell Core are different for macOS and most Linux distributions.
 Detailed instructions can be found in the following articles:

 PowerShell Core comes with the PowerShellGet module already installed.
-Installation of modules in PowerShell requires elevated privileges, so you'll need to start your session as superuser:
+Start PowerShell with the command:

 To install Azure PowerShell, run the following command:

 If you encounter a permissions error when attempting to install the module, you may need to run PowerShell in superuser mode to install modules.

 By default, the PowerShell gallery isn't configured as a trusted repository for PowerShellGet.
 The first time you use the PSGallery you see the following prompt:

 Untrusted repository You are installing the modules from an untrusted repository.
 If you trust this repository, change its InstallationPolicy value by running the Set-PSRepository cmdlet.
 Are you sure you want to install the modules from 'PSGallery'?
 [Y] Yes [A] Yes to All [N] No [L] No to All [S] Suspend [?]
 Help (default is "N"):

 Yes to All to continue with the installation.